crazypizzaman52/Killer_Whale/README.md

 ```bash
 sudo python3 -m src.main
 ```

+Make sure to use the `-m` flag so Python runs the package modules correctly.

 Move the left joystick to control motor speed.
 The encoder position is displayed in degrees in the console.